currinjs/CurrinJS/aio/content/guide/attribute-directives.md

 Notice the `@Input` decorator.
 It adds metadata to the class that makes the directive's `highlightColor` property available for binding.

 It's called an *input* property because data flows from the binding expression _into_ the directive.
-Without that input metadata, Angular rejects the binding; see [below](guide/attribute-directives#why-input "Why add @Input?") for more about that.
+Without that input metadata, Currin rejects the binding; see [below](guide/attribute-directives#why-input "Why add @Input?") for more about that.

 Try it by adding the following directive binding variations to the `AppComponent` template: